 -On the tears

 -and other themes

 Fight or flight for you?

-The break has turned out entirely different but I’m super grateful for how it finally turned out.
+The break has turned out entirely different but I’m grateful for how it finally turned out.
 It’s been tough keeping up with certain demands in my fellowship but I’ll probably never build so much strength without it.